Composite video in Forth

 Perhaps also of interest is augmenting some of the LCD graphic display code.
 Since I was only doing SPI writes to the display, I modified the SPI I/O words to not both write and read.
 By doing so (and not waiting for the write to complete), I was able to considerably increase the performance of the drawing routines.
 The Forth code would compute the next byte to be written in many cases (like rendering a bitmap) while the previous byte was being clocked out.
 Coupling this improvement with changing the font rendering to use a new "render a bitmap" primitive (see https://github.com/lmamakos/fluke8050a-forth/blob/master/fluke8050a/tft-ili9341.fs#L248 ) was a large improvement over setting individual pixels.

 Forth sure made it great fun to try out this stuff incrementally!
 Thanks for providing a wonderful foundation that I could build upon.

-RE: Composite video in Forth - Added by jcw 3 months ago
+RE: Composite video in Forth - Added by jcw over 3 years ago

 Great to see soem of the Embello code going places - and thanks for sharing.

 I like the idea of the SPI speed-up.
 There are probably tons of opportunities for further refinement.

 Have been doing quite a bit of Forth recently...
 I'm happy that you like it as well!